 Brand asset management solutions today are built to do more than just simplify your creative operations.
 The right software can be an effective tool to understand your brand perception, identify areas where you can add value to your business, and build a stronger reputation and loyalty among your core customer base.

-Artwork Flow’s upcoming creative intelligence solution is a step in this direction, as it seeks to give brand and marketing teams key data on their assets and help them take more informed creative decisions during campaigns.
+Artwork Flow’s upcoming creative intelligence solution is a step in this direction, as it seeks to give brand and marketing teams key data on their assets and help them take more informed creative decisions during campaigns, including those related to Label Management software.
 Here’s how you can use creative intelligence to supplement your brand value.

 1. Identify high-performing assets